 Force feedback seismometers of this type rely on the assumption that the force transducer produces a field of constant strength.
-The magnetic circuit and magnet/pole assembly in the 3ESP Compact are designed so that the field strength from the feedback transducer is constant over large deflections and current levels.
+The magnetic circuit and magnet/pole assembly in the 3T are designed so that the field strength from the feedback transducer is constant over large deflections and current levels.
+Independent tests have shown that the mechanical suspension system and electronics of a 3T instrument are linear to better than 107 dB (source: measurements made at ASL during evaluation for the USGS National Network.)

 In a feedback seismometer with a displacement transducer, it is essential to monitor the acceleration output.
 This provides the position of the displacement transducer and therefore also the mass position, as the displacement transducer is attached to the sensor inertial mass.
 The sensor should always be operated with the displacement transducer centred or nulled, so that the response to input acceleration is linear.

-There are two types of feedback system which can be used in a 3ESP Compact instrument, known as "hybrid" and "conventional-response" feedback.
+There are two types of feedback system which can be used in a 3T instrument, known as hybrid and conventional-response feedback.